girichinna27/finkraft-repo/README.md

 ## Limitations:
-1. In case application deployment failed due to port is already in use - We need to stop the exiting runs:
+1. In case application deployment failed due to port is already in use - We need to stop the exiting runs from the EC2 instance console:
 	For eg:
-	`$ lsof -t -i:5000   ### Get the list of process-id's` 4742
+	`$ lsof -t -i:5000   ### Get the list of process-id's running on port: 5000` 4742
 	   4936

-	### Kill them by running the sudo kill command - for eg:
+	### Kill all the process running on port: 5000 by running the sudo kill command - for eg:
 		`ubuntu@ip-172-31-22-138:~$ `sudo kill -9 4742 4936`

 	Make sure you don't have any process id running on port number 5000 `ubuntu@ip-172-31-22-138:~$ `lsof -t -i:5000`

-2. For any reason if my ec2 instance url or public ip changes - we need to get the latest IP address (Please contact me for these kind of issues, I can resolve quickly) - No time to allocate static IP for my instance.
+2. For any reason if my ec2 instance url or public ip changes - We need to get the latest IP address (Please contact me for these kind of issues, I can resolve quickly) - No time to allocate static IP for my instance.
 So whenever the EC2 instance restarts IP address will get change